21 Things I Learned at 21

 To be selfish.

-That it's okay to let yourself go sometimes.
+That it's okay to let myself go sometimes.

 To not feel bad about letting friendships go or grow.